-Information contained on the AIM system of the National Beef Assurance Scheme, indicated that the food business operator visited had taken in and dressed animals which had been slaughtered on farm.
+Information contained on the AIM system of the National Beef Assurance Scheme indicated that the food business operator visited had taken in and dressed animals which had been slaughtered on farm.

 The audit team was advised that a food safety management system based on HACCP principles, as required by Article 5 of Regulation (EC) No 852/2004, was in place in the food business operation visited.
-The current revision of the SOP Emergency Slaughtered Animals is a direct transcription from the Annex 3 Chapter 4 of Regulation 853/2004.
-It does not describe the actual practices in place in the food business operation to deal with on farm emergency slaughtered animals.
+The current revision of the SOP describing procedures followed when an on farm emergency slaughtered animal is presented was not available to the audit team on the day the food business operation was visited1.